 - 1. All course work completed at FSU prior to the semester of re-admission will be excluded from the GPA calculation. - 2.
-All previous courses in which the student earned a final grade of C or higher will be used to fulfill degree requirements. - 3.
-Students will be required to repeat any required courses in which they previously earned a final grade of D. - 4.
+All previous courses in which the student earned a final grade of C or higher will be used to fulfill degree requirements.
+Such courses will be designated "XG" in the academic transcript. - 3.
+Previous courses in which the student earned a D will not be used to fulfill degree requirements and will not count as earned hours.
+Such courses will be designated "XC" in the academic transcript. - 4.
 All course work will remain on the transcript with the following notation: "Academic Fresh Start." - 5.
-If a student earns credits at another institution during the period of non-enrollment at FSU, the student may be awarded transfer credits based on evaluation of appropriate department chair.
+All attempted hours will remain on a student's record, and, hence, hours covered by Academic Fresh Start will be used in determining possible tuition surcharges and financial aid eligibility.